-'London united' one year after Westminster
+The good people win, says terror attack MP

 The sister of Andrea Cristea, a Romanian tourist who was hurled into the River Thames after Masood's car hit her, has spoken about how she refuses to dwell on her killer.

 Speaking to BBC London, Magda Toi said thinking of Masood only made her angry.
-"I'm not interested in it because my sister is dead and no-one and nothing will bring her back," she said.
+"My sister is dead and no-one and nothing will bring her back," she said.

-Ms Toi told how her family had been given hope when Ms Cristea, was recovered from the river alive after surviving the 20ft (6m) fall from Westminster Bridge.
+Ms Toi told of how her family had been given hope when Ms Cristea was recovered from the river alive after surviving the 20ft (6m) fall from Westminster Bridge.

-"We desperately hoped that she wouldn't die.
-We thought - if she was found alive in the river - there would be a small chance of survival.

-Ms Cristea died two weeks later and was later buried in her hometown of Constanța, Romania.
+Ms Cristea died two weeks later and was buried in her hometown of Constanța, Romania.

 Mr Khan said: "Londoners will never forget the horrific terror attacks on our city in 2017.